 Auto-indexing configuration reference

 This document details the expected contents of explicit index job configuration for a particular repository.
-Depending on how this configuration is supplied, it may be encoded as YAML or JSON.
+Depending on how this configuration is supplied, it may be encoded as JSON.

 The root of the configuration has two top-level keys,

 shared_steps, documented below.

 The index jobs field defines a set of index job objects describing the actions to perform to successfully index a fresh clone of a repository.
 Each index job is executed independently (and possibly in parallel) by an executor.

 The shared steps field defines an ordered sequence of pre-indexing actions (formatted as a Docker step object).
 Each step is executed before each index job is executed.
 Shared steps are executed individually once per indexing job and are designed to be used as a way of sharing code and common configuration for projects within a repository (but are not designed as a way to share compute resources).

 In the following example, we have a repository configured to index three different projects:

 cmd/baz.
 These projects are executed concurrently by available executor processes.
 Each index job shares an initial step that runs a

 setup.sh script in the root of the repository and installs Go dependencies.
 The index job for

 cmd/bar additionally requires a code generation step, which is performed after the shared step but before the indexer invocation.